Jordan’s Ma’in Hot Springs – The Green Oasis

 What makes them special?

-The consequent exposure to subterranean lava fissures makes the water hottest, sometimes drifting between 140 and 180 degrees Fahrenheit.
-This heated water slides down in a series of waterfalls and is collected in many different pools meant for public bathing.
+Exposure to lava fissures makes the water hottest, sometimes drifting between 140 and 180 degrees Fahrenheit.
+This heated water slides down and is collected in many different pools meant for public bathing.
 The mineral-rich water has been used as a natural remedy for all sorts of joint pain and skin conditions.

 The six senses spa: